Artists

 Tomáš Netopil / conductor

-In Summer 2018, Tomáš Netopil created the International Summer Music Academy in Kroměříž, offering students both exceptional artistic tuition and the opportunity to meet and work with major international musicians.
+Eight years ago, Tomáš Netopil created the International Summer Music Academy in Kroměříž offering students both exceptional artistic tuition and the opportunity to meet and work with major international musicians.
 In Summer 2021, in association with the Dvořák Prague Festival, the Academy established the Dvořákova Praha Youth Philharmonic with musicians from conservatories and music academies, coached by principal players of Czech Philharmonic Orchestra.
-Tomáš Netopil has held a close relationship with the Dvořák Prague Festival for some time and was Artist in Residence in 2017, opening the festival with Essen Philharmoniker and closing the festival with Dvořák’s Te Deum and Wiener Symphoniker.
+Netopil has held a close relationship with the Dvořák Prague Festival for some time and was Artist in Residence in 2017, opening the Festival with Essen Philharmoniker and closing the Festival with Dvořák’s Te Deum and Wiener Symphoniker.

-Tomáš Netopil’s discography for Supraphon includes Janáček’s Glagolitic Mass (the first ever recording of the original 1927 version), Dvořák’s complete cello works, Martinů’s Ariane and Double Concerto, and Smetana’s Má vlast with Prague Symphony Orchestra.
-During his tenure in Essen, his releases have included recordings of Suk’s Asrael and Mahler’s Symphonies Nos.
-2, 3 6 and 9.
+Tomáš Netopil’s recordings for labels such as Supraphon, OehmsClassics, Radioservis, Dynamics and Pentatone are highly rated.
+His discography for Supraphon includes Janáček’s Glagolitic Mass (the first ever recording of the original 1927 version), Dvořák’s complete cello works, Martinů’s Ariane and Double Concerto, and Smetana’s Má vlast with Prague Symphony Orchestra.
+During his tenure in Essen, his releases have included recordings of Suk Asrael and Mahler’s Symphony No.2, 3, 6 and 9.

-From 2008 – 2012 Tomáš Netopil held the position of Music Director of the Prague National Theatre.
+From 2008/12 Tomáš Netopil held the position of Music Director of the Prague National Theatre.
 He studied violin and conducting in his native Czech Republic, as well as at the Royal College of Music in Stockholm under the guidance of Professor Jorma Panula.
-In 2002, he won the first Sir Georg Solti Conductors Competition at the Alte Oper Frankfurt.
+In 2002 he won the 1st Sir Georg Solti Conductors Competition at the Alte Oper Frankfurt.

 www.tomasnetopil.cz